radumarias/syncoxiders/README.md

 It's using [rencfs](https://github.com/radumarias/rencfs) for encryption and [gdrive-rs](https://github.com/radumarias/gdrive-rs) for accesing Google Drive.

+> [!INFO]
-It you could take this [**SURVEY**](https://forms.gle/qgnWBJhzCpzPLSmv5) to express your opinion about the current solution and offer your opinion on what features you would want from a service like this it would help a lot.
+> It you could take this [**SURVEY**](https://forms.gle/qgnWBJhzCpzPLSmv5) to express your opinion about the current solution and offer your opinion on what features you would want from a service like this it would help a lot.

 > [!NOTE]
 In many cases we'll use present tense for several functionality, even though it's not yet implemented, it's used to give an idea of what the system could be.